paul-duvall/100-days-of-code/log-r3.md

     - git diff commit1 commit2 - compares two different commits
     - git diff with no commits compares the working directory and the staging area
     - git diff --staged compares the staging area and the most recent commit
-    - git checkout - switches to a different commit
+    - git checkout - switches to a different commit or branch
     - git clone - creates a copy of a respository
     - git init - initialises a new repository
     - git status - shows the state of the working directory